How to keep young people safe in sport

 We are highlighting ways in which clubs, organisations and activity providers can help keep young people safe in sport.

-- Share the Slidedeck to raise awareness of why it is crucial to get it right with this list of ten reasons.
+- Learn why it is crucial to get it right with this list of ten reasons.

 - Attend a Safeguarding & Protecting Children workshop to learn about preventing and managing situations that might constitute poor practice or abuse.